West Ham Corporation Tramways

 Owner West Ham Corporation

-Took over 1st July 1903 (North Metropolitan Tramways [horse]) - lines in West Ham, which continued to be worked by the NTMCo pending electrification
+Took over 1st July 1903 (North Metropolitan Tramways Company [horse]) - lines in West Ham, which continued to be worked by the NTMCo pending electrification

 First electric route 27th February 1904